 10. the books of accounts and related records are beneficial to a company in a variety of ways, including obtaining a bank loan or obtaining a loan from a money lending agency, determining the selling price of a commodity, identifying potential operations, and so on.

 Accounting is a must if you want to live a fine, disciplined, and frugal life.
-The benefits and drawbacks of a company can never be determined without proper accounting.
+The company can never determine the benefits and drawbacks without proper accounting.

 Keeping accurate records ensures that a company’s costs and waste are under control, allowing it to achieve financial solvency.